jjvanzon/Piano-Playing-Docs/methods/practice-schema.md

     - Once memorized, I might do the rest of the scoring in my head.
 Typing it in, may seem a bit laborious then.
     - A trick might be to score __everything__ with an __8__.
 Then selectively lower that score to __5__ for the fragments that desire some attention.
 - Acceptance:
+    - A score of 8 might be enough to move on.
     - When scores will not go up anymore, perhaps accept this as the end result.
     - Preventing perfectionism / frustration.
     - Depends how high you set the bar.